code-with-max/godot-google-play-iapp/README.md

 ## Before start

 - Google Play Billing uses these three types of purchases:
-  - Products that will be consumed.
+  - Products that will be consumed ("inapp").
-  - Products that will be acknowledged.
+  - Products that will be acknowledged ("inapp").
-  - Subscriptions that will be purchased and consumed.
+  - Subscriptions that will be purchased and consumed ("subs").

   And their IDs should be passed to the function as a list of String elements.
 Even if there is only one ID, it still needs to be wrapped in a list.